gocodee-team/lib-demo/README.md

 Angular 7

 ## Installation
-Add this command to the terminal:
+Add this command to the terminal:<br/>
 <code>npm install gocodee-lib-demo</code><br/>
 Because in this library the 'underscore' lib is a peerDependencies so we must install it in main project with the command: <br/>
 <code>npm install underscore</code>